ctsrc/mdrun/README.md

 ```

 Although...
-Python may be considered to be in scope.
-So in that case we'll
+Python may eventually be considered to be in scope.
+So in that case
-have to come up with another example instead.
+we'll have to come up with another example instead.

 This one may be a safer bet for something that will probably remain
 considered out of scope: